kevinquillen/proto/README.md

 # Proto
-Proto is a simple tool to help prototype quickly.
+Proto is a simple tool to help stand up and test prototypes quickly.

 # Requirements
-You will need to have npm, Bower, and Gulp.
+You will need to have npm, Ruby, Bower, Gulp, and Jekyll.

 # Using
 Checkout or download the project to your directory of choice.
 Using terminal, navigate to the directory.